Skip to main content

 I knew that the top shell only fit into the back shell in one orientation, but I didn’t realize that there were two notches on either side of the top tab.
 This was helpful in the assembly of my DAMNED.

-19. Locate the 3D printed motor arm you designed and printed previously.
+13. Locate the 3D printed motor arm you designed and printed previously.
+Notice the D shaped profile of the motor shaft as well as the matching D shaped profile in the motor arm you designed.
+Orient the arm so that the flat edges of the D profile align.
 Press the motor arm on top of the motor shaft in the center of the acrylic diffuser.
 You may need to use a bit of force to press fit the arm onto the shaft.
 It should be a snug fit.

 • Locate the 3D printed motor arm you designed and printed previously.